Chris Naunton

 Christopher Hugh Naunton is a British Egyptologist, a writer and a broadcaster, and an expert on the life of Flinders Petrie.

 He studied Egyptology at the universities of Birmingham and Swansea, and obtained his PhD.
-He has been director of the Egypt Exploration Society.
+He has been director of the Egypt Exploration Society and president of the International Association of Egyptologists.
 In 2013, he presented Tutankhamun: The mystery of the Burnt Mummy on Channel 4 in the UK.

 Chris Naunton has been involved in a program for teaching Egyptology and the history of ancient Egypt named Playing in the Past, a T.tv series, based on the reconstructions of the video game "Assassin's Creed Origins", which he considers as "the best visualization of ancient Egypt".

+Chris Naunton was involved with the 2017 excavation of the Pyramid of King's Daughter Hatshepsut at Dahshur.